Yoona8/frontend-curriculum/notes/angular.md

   - Errors
   - Completion (not always complete)
 - added from `'rxjs'` package, not a part of TypeScript or Angular
-- no need to import if we use Angulars Observables
+- no need to import if we use Angular Observables
 - need to import only when we use other Observables

 </details>